 - Navigate to https://itunesconnect.apple.com and log in with your credentials.

 - Next, you will enter the user information for this new account in iTunes Connect.
-The most important piece of information is the Apple ID.
-You should get this information from your Exposure contact or app setup ticket.
+The most important piece of information is the Apple ID which is firstname.lastname@example.org.

 - You will then be taken back to the Users and Roles overview.
-An email invitation has been sent to the Exposure email address you entered earlier.
-The invitation will be accepted by one of the Exposure employees and work can resume.
+An email invitation has been sent to Exposure.
+The invitation will be accepted by one of the Exposure employees.

 - Next, you will have to grant access to your Apple Developer account.
 This is where App ID’s, provisioning profiles, and push notification certificates are generated for your apps.